How Do Patents Intersect with Copyright?

 ARE PATENTS AND COPYRIGHT MUTUALLY EXCLUSIVE OR CAN ONE USE BOTH?

-The question of whether or not patents & copyright are mutually exclusive is illustrated in the examples below:
+The question of whether patents and copyright are mutually exclusive is illustrated in the examples below.

 EXAMPLE 1: TECHNICAL DRAWINGS OF PATENTED INVENTIONS

 Nina invents a new type of machine for which she obtains a patent.
 She includes in her patent application engineering drawings of her invention that she drafted herself.
 Under patent law, Nina can protect the machine (the actual physical invention) and can prevent anyone else from making or selling the machine.

 Separately, she would also be able to protect the engineering drawings against copying under copyright law.
 Because copyright law protects against the reproduction of a work in different dimensions, she might also be able to prevent someone from making the machine based on the engineering drawings as an unauthorized three-dimensional representation of her two-dimensional artistic work.